-We believe that grieving people are undersupported in society today.
+We believe that grieving people are under supported in society today.
 Widowed people widely report suffering huge social stigma, losing family and friends, and even low levels of church, neighborhood, and other community support.
-While there is often an outpouring of love, promises, and casseroles right after a death — and as helpful as those supports are — most widowed say the feel abandoned for some of their darkest times.
-Finding out what widowed people need, and where the gaps are in filling the identified need — using real data — is powerful.
+While there is often an outpouring of love, promises, and casseroles right after a death — and as helpful as those supports are — most widowed people say they feel abandoned for some of their darkest times.
+Finding out what widowed people need, and where the gaps are in filling the identified needs — using real data — is powerful.

 Program Efficacy Results

-Soaring Spirits assessed program effectiveness in a survey of 877 widows and widowers.
+Soaring Spirits assessed program effectiveness in a survey of 877 widowed people.
 Respondents who used Soaring Spirits’ programs reported higher levels of each of the following when compared to respondents who do not use any Soaring Spirits’ programs.

 - Personal growth since the loss of their spouse

 - Self esteem

 Respondents who attended at least one Camp Widow reported significantly better scores in these additional areas: